Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Tip:

-Diet is also a key component for any weight loss program.
+Diet is a key component for any weight loss program.
 Your vet will factor your dog’s daily activity level into calculating the correct amount of calories they should be eating.
 Be sure to follow both your diets and exercise plans for the best results.

 3. Helps You Feel Good

 You may have heard the term “runner’s high” to describe the rush of positive feelings many people experience while running.
-This effect is caused by endorphins, hormones that your brain secretes in response to pain, stress, and during exercise.
-These hormones act as a natural pain reliever and mood booster.
+This effect is caused by endorphins, hormones that your brain secretes in response to pain, stress, and during exercise.1 These act as a natural pain reliever and mood booster.
 Dogs can also experience this phenomenon.
 Running with your dog may tire you both out, but it can also leave you feeling happy and satisfied.

 Tip: